uqlibrary/technology-training/Git/git.md

 **Challenge 2**

 Jennifer has made changes to the Python script that she has been working on for weeks, and the modifications she made this morning “broke” the script and it no longer runs.
-She has spent ~ 1hr trying to fix it, with no luck…
+She has spent more than an hour trying to fix it, with no luck…

 Luckily, she has been keeping track of her project’s versions using Git!
 Which commands below will let her recover the last committed version of her Python script called data_cruncher.py?